alisheikh786/FullStack-Todolist-CRUD-App/README.md

 # phpCRUD
-This Projects is made by using Core php and MySQL database
+This Projects is made by using Core php, MySQL database, Bootstrap, Javascript.